Call-for-Code-for-Racial-Justice/Legit-Info/contributing/PULL-REQUESTS.md

 Focus first on the most significant aspects of the change:

-1. Does this change make sense for this project?
+1. Does this change make sense for Legit Info?
-2. Does this change make this project better, even if only incrementally?
+2. Does this change make Legit Info better, even if only incrementally?
 3. Are there clear bugs or larger scale issues that need attending to?
 4. Is the commit message readable and correct?
 If it contains a breaking change is it clear enough?